Key takeaways

 - In personal injury cases, it allows the injured party to secure a settlement quickly, sidestepping the uncertainty and delays of a trial.

-Types of Release of Claims Agreements
+What Are the Different Types of Release of Claims Agreements?

 General vs. specific release agreements